Get your online insurance quote

 In general, if they have a valid Canadian licence and your permission, they can borrow your car without being listed on your insurance policy (if it’s going to be for a short period of time).

 BUT if they use your car on a regular basis, add them to your insurance.
-Your car insurance will only extend to very occasional drivers, e.g., if your friend is borrowing your car for an afternoon.
+Your Ontario car insurance will only extend to very occasional drivers, e.g., if your friend is borrowing your car for an afternoon.

 It won’t cover someone who regularly uses your vehicle every weekend (unless this somebody is added as a secondary driver).